chanccm/chanccm.github.io/_posts/2019-01-28-AnalyzingSocialMediaData.md

 {% endhighlight %}

-Importantly, next find out the sum of subscription and views for each category after grouping YouTube channels of the same category together:
+Importantly, the next step is to find out the sum of the number of subscription and views for each category, after grouping YouTube channels of the same category together:

 {% highlight python %}
 Num_Subs_by_Category = df1.Subs.groupby(df1['Category']).sum().sort_values(ascending= False)/1000000

 Num_Views_by_Category = df1['Video Views'].groupby(df1['Category']).sum().sort_values(ascending= False)/1000000